 Description: Up to you!

-Sometimes you may have a topic for a reading in mind but run into trouble tracking down just the right spread for the reading.
+Sometimes you may have a topic for reading in mind but run into trouble tracking down just the right spread for the reading.

 If you are comfortable with your cards and have developed an understanding of how different tarot spreads work, there is no reason you can’t create your own spread.